This delicious Greek lemon chickpea soup is super easy to make. With simple ingredients, it is creamy, lemony & the perfect comfort soup.

-Chickpea lemon soup is a beloved soup I learned to make from my Cretan mother Maria.
-It is pretty simple to make as long as you soak the chickpeas overnight and pre-cook them to help soften their texture.
+This delicious chickpea soup is pretty simple to make as long as you soak the chickpeas overnight and pre-cook them to help soften their texture.

 I personally love food that makes a great leftover.
-After a day you can add a cup of the rice of your choice in the soup and create a lovely rice dish.
-Add some leftover grilled vegetables, some nuts, a sprikle of feta cheese and you have a completelly different meal.
+After a day, you can add a cup of the rice of your choice to the soup and create a lovely rice dish.
+Add some leftover grilled vegetables, some nuts, a sprinkle of feta cheese, and you have a completely different meal.